Ramapo High School (New Jersey): University programs

 The school, in tandem with Indian Hills High School, offers several special programs similar to college majors, wherein students are accepted into one of the programs and take a series of honors-level courses, in lieu of electives.
 Ramapo offers a University Program in engineering, which introduces students to the world of Engineering with courses designed to give students a taste of various engineering fields, as well as helping them become familiar with the tools of an engineer, such as AutoCAD.
 This program is also tied to an extracurricular club, Robotics club, in which members of the engineering program build a robot to compete in a competition with other schools.

 Communications and Theatre Arts students take classes together.
-District superintendent Dr. C. Lauren Schoen announced that the Communications and Theater Arts programs are being discontinued from Ramapo.
+District superintendent C. Lauren Schoen announced that the Communications and Theater Arts programs are being discontinued from Ramapo.

 Athletics

 The Ramapo High School Raiders compete in the Big North Conference, which is comprised of public and private high schools in Bergen and Passaic counties, and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to the realignment in 2010, Ramapo competed in the North Bergen Interscholastic Athletic League, which included schools in Bergen County.
-With 885 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
+With 885 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
 The football team competes in the Patriot Red division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
-The school was classified by the NJSIAA as Group III North for football for 2018–2020.
+The school was classified by the NJSIAA as Group IV North for football for 2024–2026, which included schools with 893 to 1,315 students.

 The school was recognized as the Group III winner of the NJSIAA ShopRite Cup in 2005–06.
-The award recognized the school for achieving first place finishes in boys' golf, boys' lacrosse and softball; second place in boys' tennis and girls' volleyball; and third place in football (tie) and girls' soccer (tie).
+The award recognized the school for achieving first-place finishes in boys' golf, boys' lacrosse and softball; second place in boys' tennis and girls' volleyball; and third place in football (tie) and girls' soccer (tie).
 The school repeated as the Group III winner of the NJSIAA ShopRite Cup in 2006–07, recognizing the school for achieving first place in girls' soccer, girls' indoor track and field and girls' track and field; second place in boys' lacrosse, softball, girls' indoor track and field relays and boys' soccer; and third place in boys' fencing and girls' tennis; plus bonus points for no disqualifications in two of three seasons.

 Baseball

-The boys' baseball team won the Group III state championship in 2001, defeating Toms River South High School by a score of 8-4 in the title game.
+The boys' baseball team won the Group III state championship in 2001, defeating Toms River South High School by a score of 8–4 in the title game.

-In 2022, the team won the North I Group III state sectional title, the program's first in 17 years, defeating Montville Township High School by a 3-2 score in the tournament final.
+In 2022, the team won the North I Group III state sectional title, the program's first in 17 years, defeating Montville Township High School by a 3–2 score in the tournament final.